 The gut microbiota in question?

 “Further research is needed, but ours suggests that if we can prevent infections and minimize antibiotic treatment in people with mental illness, we may be able to prevent the onset of manic episodes“, underlines Dr. Robert Yolken, researcher in Baltimore, Maryland (USA).
-For the moment, the scientists have not precisely identified the link between antibiotics and these results but they think that it could be linked to the way of which le microbiome intestinal and the bacteria it contains are affected by medicinal substances.
+For the moment, the scientists have not precisely identified the link between antibiotics and these results but they think that it might be linked to the way of which le microbiome intestinal and the bacteria it contains are affected by medicinal substances.